CedricFont/Rendu/README.md

 # Hydrogen fast filling modeling, optimisation and control

-This was my first semester project, which I've done at the Laboratory for Renweable Energy Science and Engineering (LRESE) at the EPFL.
+This was my first semester project, which I have done at the Laboratory for Reneweable Energy Science and Engineering (LRESE) at the EPFL.

 The main goal consisted in modeling the rapid filling of a gaseous hydrogen tank and to control it in an optimal way so that filling duration is minimised while critical evolve in a secure manner.
 Those are essentially the pressure and the inner tank temperature.